Self-organization in development:

-We use mathematical models, computational data analysis and close collaborations with experimentalists to understand development - the remarkable processes that allow single-cell embryos to develop into complex, functional and diverse adult forms.
+We are a team of physicists, mathematicians and (theoretical) developmental biologists.
+We develop new theory, mathematical models and computational tools, in close collaborations with experimentalists, to understand development - the remarkable processes that allow single-cell embryos to self-organize into complex, functional and diverse adult forms.
 We are based at the Institute for Medical Sciences, University of Aberdeen.

 Research

-Research in the group aims to understand how spatial organisation (patterns, shapes, forms) self-organize in developing embryos.
+Research in the group aims to understand how spatial organisation (patterns, shapes, forms) self-organize in developing embryos; a complex, inherently spatiotemporal, and often counterintuitive phenomenon.
 Our guiding motivation is that, whilst decades of developmental biology has uncovered many essential molecular and cellular players, how these co-ordinately self-assemble into patterned organs and tissues remains much less well understood.
-Our approach is to develop mathematical models of developmental processes to bridge this gap.
+Our approach is to develop mathematical models of developmental processes (often PDEs) to bridge this gap.
 We hope not only to understand something new about how embryos develop, but also more generally about the spatiotemporal dynamics of complex self-organising systems.
 We adapt existing theoretical frameworks where applicable, and formulate our own when the biology demands it.
+We are also developing new computational tools and software to accelerate and improve our models.

 As theorists, we are privileged to be able to work on a wide range of problems and with a wide range of people.
 Some of the projects in the lab are primarily theoretical in nature, whereas others focus on one biological system in detail in collaboration with experimentalists.
-Some current topics include: generalised Turing patterns and reaction-diffusion systems; cartilage patterning in the airways; joint and cartilage patterns in the developing limbs; self-organization of morphogen gradients in organoid systems.
-Our current collaborators include: Patrick Tschopp (University of Basel); Ben Steventon (University of Cambridge); Cliff Tabin and Evan Kingsley (Harvard University); Erik Clark (University of Cambridge); Vicky Sleight (University of Aberdeen).
+Throughout all these projects, we take a distinctively theory-led approach .
+Here, theory takes centre stage, not just a tool to validate already well-understood mechanisms, but also to challenge our assumptions and sometimes even provoke new hypotheses, which are then later experimentally interrogated.
 To find up-to-date information on our current projects and interests, please check out our papers or get in touch directly.

 Lab members